PythonPredictions/cobra/README.md

 ### What can cobra do?

-  * Transform given pandas DataFrame to be ready to use for prediction modelling: partition into train/selection/validation sets, create bins from continuous variables, regroup categorical variables and add columns with incidence rate per category/bin.
+  * Transform given pandas DataFrame to be ready to use for prediction modelling: partition into train/selection/validation sets, create bins from continuous variables, regroup categorical variables, replace missing values and add columns with incidence rate per category/bin.
   * Perform univariate selection based on AUC
   * Find best model by forward selection
   * Visualize the results